 Beyond the classroom, Honors College students are part of a community of scholars with shared and diverse interests.
 Programmatic activities are a cornerstone of the Honors experience at Florida Tech, guiding the development of Honors students and the Honors College.
 Students will have the opportunity to expand their studies through lectures, panel discussions and colloquia with faculty members, alumni and guest speakers.
 Mentorship and leadership opportunities promote personal and professional development in addition to extra-curricular activities that also inspire students to become involved within local and global communities.

 The Honors experience at Florida Tech provides a range of opportunities that can be customized to suit students across majors.

-Dr. Lisa K. Perdigao is the Assistant Provost for the Honors College.
+Dr. Lisa K. Perdigao is the Assistant Vice President for the Honors College.
 A graduate of Boston College’s undergraduate Honors Program and M.A.
 Program, Dr. Perdigao received a Ph.D. in English from Northeastern University where she taught Honors courses.
 Prior to her involvement with Florida Tech’s Honors College, she was the Humanities Program Chair in the School of Arts and Communication.
 Dr. Perdigao has been recognized for her contributions in teaching, research, and service at Florida Tech.
 She received the Kerry Bruce Clark Award for Excellence in Teaching (2008), Charles E. Helmstetter Award for Excellence in Research (2014), and the Andrew W. Revay Jr. Award for Excellence in Service (2019).
 Dr. Perdigao oversees Honors College programming, works directly with students, faculty, and administrators, and teaches Honors courses.